Camilool8/RHCSA-LAB/README.md

 **Containers (Server1, user cindy):**
 - [ ] Task #42: Build container image from Containerfile
 - [ ] Task #43: Deploy container as systemd service

+_For more information check the lab [ordered-task-list](lab/ordered-task-list.md) in the lab folder._
+_For the solutions check the lab [ordered-answer-list](lab/ordered-answer-list.md) in the lab folder._

 ## Common Commands